CANADA FX DEBT-C$ weakens to 2011 low, eye on Europe

 Draft budget figures showed Greece would miss its deficit targets for both this year and next, which could force the country to seek more bailout funds.
 If it fails to get the financing, the government may be forced to default, an outcome that could accelerate a slide back into global recession.
 For details, see [ID:nL5E7L20IT]

-A sharp fall in shares of Franco-Belgian financial group Dexia (DEXI.BR: Quote), highly exposed to Greek loans, highlighted concerns about the extent to which a default in Athens would damage already fragile European banks.
+A sharp fall in shares of Franco-Belgian financial group Dexia (DEXI.BR), highly exposed to Greek loans, highlighted concerns about the extent to which a default in Athens would damage already fragile European banks.
 [ID:nL5E7L30GX]

 Canadian banks have said they have little to no exposure to Greek debt.